jihghong/demo-driven/README.md

 | Maintenance cost    | High: test logic must evolve with code    | Low: only accept updated output when needed |
 | Ideal for           | Systems with stable, mature logic         | Systems still evolving, where behavior is in flux but output can be meaningfully reviewed  |

 While TDD excels in enforcing correctness through assertions, it can become burdensome as the number of test cases grows.
-When logic changes, test files often need to be manually rewritten to reflect new expectations—leading to significant friction and a fear of refactoring.
+When logic changes, test files often need to be manually rewritten to reflect new expectations.
+This leads to significant friction and a fear of refactoring.

 DDD offers a lighter-weight alternative.
 You capture behavior by example, and decide whether to accept changes after visually reviewing HTML diffs.
 This allows more fluid evolution of code, especially in early-stage or rapidly changing systems.